jotasprout/Sprout-Autumn-P1-WebAPI/README.md

 - can submit expense requests

 ![Register a user](imgs/Main-Employee.jpg)
-- See all their tickets
+- See all their own tickets (note difference between this and image at bottom when a Manager filters by employee is Managers also see the UPDATE menu)

 ![Register a user](imgs/All-MY-Tickets.jpg)